dirac-institute/sorcha/README.md

 LSST stack based post-processing modules in python for the JPL survey simulator: https://github.com/AsteroidSurveySimulator/objectsInField

-# contributors best practices
+## developer best practices
-* Data sets should have a readme.txt or readme.md to explain where the data came from as well as a time stamp in the readme.txt
+* Data sets should be moved to the `data` folder, have a readme.txt or readme.md to explain where the data came from as well as a time stamp in the readme.txt.
+* Data sets that are used for unit testing should live in `data/test`.